Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 When compared to high-grade air purifiers, such as HEPA purifiers, an air revitalizer will struggle to keep up.
-Air revitalizers do a very good job at removing pollutants, but there is a size cap inherent in their design.
+Air revitalizers do a very good job of removing pollutants, but their design has a size cap.
 In other words, they will not remove some of the ultra-small particles that HEPA filters excel with.
 Still, they have some definitive uses.

 Once the air has been pulled in, it is pushed into an area that contains swirling water.
 As the air passes through this moving water, any likely pollutants are left behind, leaving only fresh air to be reintroduced into the atmosphere.

 There are some concrete benefits and unique advantages to using an air revitalizer over other forms of air purification.

 Air revitalizers use water as their primary purification agent.
 This means that they can easily be turned into aromatherapy machines.
 Drip a little bit of lavender or chamomile extract into the water solution, and you will have an instant odor diffuser.
 Of course, not all air revitalizers are built to also be aromatherapy machines, so be sure to read the instructions thoroughly before you go introduce foreign chemical agents.